 That offer still stands.
-If you have a subject that you want written about, just submit it to the Niche Website Hub and it will get added to the list that's already there.
+If you have a subject that you want written about, just submit it to the Niche Website Hub and it will get added to the list that's already there!

-So first of all, what is Click bombing?
-Essentially, click bombing is when your adsense ads gets click MUCH more than normal.
-For example, if a malicious user goes to your website and clicks on one of your adsense ads 100 times.
+So first of all, what is click bombing?
+Essentially, click bombing is when your Adsense ads gets click MUCH more than normal.
+For example, if a malicious user goes to your website and clicks on one of your Adsense ads 100 times.

 The reality is that Google is very serious about invalid click activity.
-The most common occurrence by far is when users either click their own ads a bunch of times or ask others to click as for them.
+The most common cause of this by far is when users either click their own ads a bunch of times or ask others to click as for them.

 Overall, I have personally never had anyone “click bomb” my account.
 I have been using Google Adsense for a long time and haven't run into the issue.
 However, that doesn't mean that it doesn't occur.

-Like I said, its never happened to me and I don't know anyone personally that its ever happened to, so my guess is that its pretty rare out of the millions of Google Adsense users.
+Like I said, it's never happened to me and I don't know anyone personally that it's ever happened to.
+So my guess is that its pretty rare out of the millions of Google Adsense users.

 However, if you suspect that your ads are getting clicked a highly unusual amount of times, you should report it to Google immediately.
 Google has set up a Invalid Clicks Contact Form right here.

 Remember that most invalid clicks on Google Adsense ads are created by people clicking on their own ads or somehow trying to game the system.
 So, as simple as this sounds – this is the number one preventative measure.

 If you suspect that someone is click bombing your account, you can try to verify by looking at your Google Analytics and other web logs from your server.

-Further your web logs on your server can help you see if 1 IP address is sending all the traffic or spending an unusual amount of time on your site.
+Further your web logs on your server can help you see if 1 IP address is sending all the traffic.
+Or spending an unusual amount of time on your site.

 Obviously, your first sign will likely be huge spike in clicks in your Google Adsense account.
 So, if you notice anything unusual in your Adsense account, it may be worth digging deeper.